foliant-docs/preprocessor_tutorial/README.md

 ```

-If you want a different number of sentences in specific tag, add the `size` option
+If you want a different number of sentences in a specific tag, add the `size` option

 ```html
 Here’s the placeholder text: